Alpaca

-Alpacas communicate through body language.
-The most common is spitting to show dominance when they are in distress, fearful, or feel agitated.
-Male alpacas are more aggressive than females, and tend to establish dominance within their herd group.
-In some cases, alpha males will immobilize the head and neck of a weaker or challenging male in order to show their strength and dominance.
+Alpacas communicate through body language, spitting to show dominance when distressed, fearful, or agitated.
+Male alpacas are more aggressive than females.
+In some cases, alpha males will immobilize the head and neck of a weaker or challenging male to show their strength and dominance.

-In the textile industry, "alpaca" primarily refers to the hair of Peruvian alpacas, but more broadly it refers to a style of fabric originally made from alpaca hair, such as mohair, Icelandic sheep wool, or even high-quality wool from other breeds of sheep.
+In the textile industry, "alpaca" primarily refers to the hair of Peruvian alpacas.
+More broadly, it refers to a style of fabric originally made from alpaca hair, such as mohair, Icelandic sheep wool, or even high-quality wool from other breeds of sheep.
 In trade, distinctions are made between alpacas and the several styles of mohair and luster.